HOW A GREAT PRE-TREATMENT ROUTINE IMPROVES LASH EXTENSIONS RETENTION

 If you want to give your clients the BEST lash retention ever, then how you perform the pre-treatment routine is crucial!
 In the past, a decent Cleanser and Primer were seen as sufficient for eyelash extensions prep - we’re here to tell you that this will no longer cut it!

-Always, always, always wash a client's lashes before the treatment with lash shampoo.
+Always, always, always wash a client's lashes before the treatment with Lash Shampoo.
 With just a lash cleanser and lash primer it's not always possible to clean natural lashes up to the excellent standard you want to be known for.
-Foam cleanser is the best product to remove eye makeup quickly, so if your client comes to you wearing mascara and eyeshadow, this will be your very best friend!
+Lash Shampoo is the best product to remove eye makeup quickly, so if your client comes to you wearing mascara and eyeshadow, this will be your very best friend.

 How to Use: